xamarin/WebSharp/docs/tutorials/geolocation/README.md

 ```

-When we get a `click` from the button we will set our status area to `Locating...` by setting the `innerText` property of our HtmlElement `findeMe`.
+When we get a `HtmlEventNames.Click` - `"click"` - event from the button we will set our status area to `Locating...` by setting the `innerText` property of our HtmlElement `findeMe`.

 ```cs
     await location.SetProperty("innerText", "Locating ...");